Martinexe4/HiBeauty/README.md

 - **Facial condition scan**:  The app should allow users to use their device's camera to take clear photos of their facial skin as well as process the captured images using machine learning models.
 - **Product recommendations**: The app should fetch beauty product data from an API from google cloud sql and provide personalized product recommendations based on the analysis of the user's skin condition.
+- **Translate Language**: The app allows users to translate in app language into Indonesian and English.
 - **News features**:	The app should include a blog section where users can read articles about skin problems and their solutions.

 ## System Requirements